vladimir-tutin/Plex-Auto-Collections/README.md

 ###### Works with Movie and TV Show Libraries

-The next optional attribute for any collection is the `collection_filters` key.
+The next optional attribute for any collection is the `filters` attribute.
 Collection filters allows for you to filter every movie/show added to the collection from every List Type.
 All collection filter options are listed below.
 In addition you can also use the `.not` at the end of any standard collection filter to do an inverse search matching everything that doesn't have the value specified.
+You can use `all: true` to start you filter from your entire library.

 ##### Standard Collection Filters Options
 - `actor` (Matches every movie/show with the specified actor)